USEPA/standardizedinventories/README.md

 THIS CODE IS STILL IN EARLY DEVELOPMENT.
 OUTPUT FILES HAVE NOT YET BEEN TESTED.

-## EPA Emission Inventories Covered By Data Reporting Year (current version)
+## USEPA Inventories Covered By Data Reporting Year (current version)
 |Source|2014|2015|2016|
 |--|--|--|--|
 |[Discharge Monitoring Report](https://echo.epa.gov/tools/data-downloads/icis-npdes-dmr-and-limit-data-set)|x|||